c0dzilla/URLMonitor/README.md

 ### DELETE /:id
 Stops monitoring service for url with id equal to parameter id and removes all data pertaining to it.

+## Setup
+1. Clone repository.
+2. Navigate to repository `cd <dir_name>`.
+3. Default port is 4321.
+It can be changed in config.json file.
+4. Run node server `npm start`.